 In the SCCS ADD, colour coding of functions is used to differentiate between different communications layers and associated function types, with all application layer functions having the same colour.
-In the context of the Application Layer, this is not useful.
-Instead colour coding of functions and associated information objects and services is used to indicate specific functional areas or groups of related functions.
+In the context of the Application Layer, this is not particularly useful.
+For the ASL colour coding of functions and associated information objects and services is used to indicate specific functional areas or groups of related functions.